OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-42.md

 ## Genesis 42:31

-But we said to him, ‘We are honest men; we are not spies.
+Yet we assured him, ‘We are honest men; we are not spies.

 ## Genesis 42:32